Anxiety Attacks: What No One Understands

 - Extreme fatigue and weakness.

-- Anxiety and depression often come from from the same vulnerability: helplessness.
+- Anxiety and depression often come from the same vulnerability: helplessness.
 This happens when we lose control of what is happening to us in extremely distressing situations.

-To cope with an anxiety attack, the first thing we need to do is deal with the emotional symptoms and try to look at the threat, fear or stressful situation from a logical point of view.
-Try to break down everything that’s upsetting you and rationalize each source of anxiety until it disappears.
+To cope with an anxiety attack, the first thing we need to do is deal with the emotional symptoms and try to confront the threat, fear, or stressful situation.

 Helping a person with an anxiety attack

 - Loosen belts and tight clothing.

 - If they are breathing too fast, offer them a bag to breathe in or get them to breathe as if they were trying to blow out a candle (with their lips pursed).

 - Keep repeating “you’re not having a heart attack”, “I’m here to help and everything will be ok”.
 (Speak calmly and gently)